jamescherti/easysession.el/README.md

 (add-hook 'easysession-new-session-hook #'my-empty-easysession)
 ```

-### How can I configure easysession-save-mode to automatically save only the "main" session and let me manually save others?
+### How to configure easysession-save-mode to automatically save only the "main" session and let me manually save others?

 To set up `easysession-save-mode` to automatically save only the "main" session and allow you to manually save other sessions, add the following code to your configuration:
 ```emacs-lisp